Explore the best UK universities for Neuroscience in 2026. Find courses with cutting-edge research, excellent teaching, and strong career prospects.

 - Weighting: Scores out of 100; ties broken by academic score.

-Top-Ranked Neuroscience Universities Explained
+Top-Ranked Neuroscience Universities in the UK

 University of Oxford